 Not only are you joining Australia's first university, but also the first Faculty of Architecture.
 We are one of the nation's – and the world's – leading institutions.
 As well as undertaking a particular course of study or candidature, you are joining a community – a collegiate body – that is a central part of the 'Sydney experience' and a source of great pride for students and staff.
 It is through this that you obtain a true university experience as opposed to just studying a course.
-I believe that the quality of this life at Sydney and in the Faculty is matched by very few other institutions.
+I believe that the quality of this life at Sydney and in the faculty is matched by very few other institutions.

-The faculty is a community of fellow students, researchers, technical and support staff, practitioners and lecturers who are here because they are passionate about the human habitat and the creative and analytical methods to improve it, in order to make life better for people.
-While your initial experience here may be in the studios, lectures and the faculty's social life, I hope that you will progressively engage with our underlying culture, commitments and passion.
+The faculty is a community of students, researchers, technical and support staff, practitioners and lecturers who are here because they are curious about the human habitat and the creative and analytical methods to improve it, in order to make life better for people.
+While your initial experience here may be in the studios, lectures and the faculty's social life, I hope that you will progressively engage with our underlying culture, commitments and enthusiasm.
 We want you to come to believe in the value of our disciplines as much as we do.

 This handbook sets out the diversity of the faculty's disciplines and activities.
 You may begin your journey as an undergraduate in the architecture or design computing programs or as a student in the combined architecture and engineering degree or architecture and law degree.

 Our professional Master of Architecture qualification is open to qualified graduates not only from our own undergraduate architecture program but also from similar programs across Australia and overseas.
 Your postgraduate options extend across many different coursework or research programs including interaction design and electronic arts, facilities management, heritage conservation, urban design, urban and regional planning and design science (with streams in audio and acoustics, building services, illumination design and sustainable design).